Staff Training

 Q: What happens if I miss the in-person training?

 This information is provided as a service to District paraeducators.
-The ability to attend, the payment of fees and the competencies covered by a particular training should be discussed with your supervisor prior to registration.
+The ability to attend, the payment of fees and the topics covered by a particular training should be discussed with your supervisor prior to registration.

-Logging Your FCS Completion with OSPI
+Logging Your FCS & Clock Hours with OSPI

-How will paraeducators track their training?
+How DO paraeducators track their training?

 The Office of Superintendent of Public Instruction Certification Office (OSPI) has adapted “e-cert”, an online tool to track the completion of clock hours, to include paraeducators.
 It is the responsibility of the paraeducator, with the assistance of the school district, to file completion of the Fundamental Course of Study and training to meet the certificates through e-cert.